oclyke/city-skies/ports/unix/README.md

 this is the unix port of city-skies.

+# dependencies

+Most of the dependencies are included as git submodules.
+There are, however, a few things that need to exist on your system:

+* libffi: `sudo apt-get update && sudo apt-get install libffi-dev`

 # building

 building the unix port is fairly simple. it will require getting all the dependencies (available as git submodules) and then running the build script. (more or less).